ATO requirements are that all salary and wage payments must be reported in the financial year they are received (i.e. paid to your employees).

 Year-End Boundaries for End of Financial Year

-- DO NOT change the Period End boundary if the PPE date and the payment date are in the same financial year
+- DO NOT change the Period End boundary if the pay period ending date and the payment date are in the same financial year.

-- Create a BACKUP before you change the “Taxation Year Boundary”
+- Create a BACKUP before you change the “Period End Boundary”.

-- By default, the “Taxation Year Boundary” will be 01 July – 30 June for each Financial Year.
+- By default, the “Period End Boundary” will be 01 July – 30 June for each Financial Year.

-- This procedure is ONLY utilized in instances where the Pay Period End date falls on or before 30/06/2019 but the Employees do not receive their wages until July 2020, or the pay period ending date falls on or after 01/07/2020 but the employees are paid in advance their pays in June 2020.
+- This procedure is ONLY required in instances where either the Pay Period ending date falls on or before 30/06/2020 but the Employees are not physically paid their wages until July 2020, or the pay period ending date falls on or after 01/07/2020 but the employees are paid in advance their pays in June 2020.

-Please note that once a payment has been processed past the set Period End date referenced in the Taxation Year Boundaries screen, these dates cannot be changed.
+- Once a pay cycle (PPE) has been processed past the set Period End boundary date referenced in the Taxation Year Boundaries screen, these dates cannot be changed.

-Setup > Preferences > Configuration > Period End > Taxation Year Boundaries > Select and Edit the current FY
+Setup Menu > Preferences > Configuration > Period End > Taxation Year Boundaries > Select and Edit the current FY

-Example: Where multiple PPEs (i.e. Monthly and Weekly Pay Periods) are contained within the one Wagemaster Payroll Database
+Where multiple PPEs (i.e. Monthly and Weekly Pay Periods) are contained within the one Wagemaster Payroll Database

 In this example, the Calendar Monthly Cycle would need to be recorded in this current Financial Year, but the Weekly PPE cycle would need to be reported as the first PPE in the next financial year.

-To align the Calendar Month, Pay Period Ending to be a Monthly Cycle, go to File > Company Details > Configuration > Pay Periods > Calendar Month Cycle > Edit to be a Monthly Cycle with a Pay Period End as 27/06/2019.
+To align the Calendar Month, Pay Period Ending to be a Monthly Cycle, go to Setup > Preferences > Configuration > Pay Periods > Calendar Month Cycle > Edit to be a Monthly Cycle with a Pay Period End as 28/06/2020.

 Frequency: Calendar Month with PPE: Last Day of Month.